 - Abstract: Sorting input objects is an important step in many machine learning pipelines.
+However, the sorting operator is non-differentiable with respect to its inputs, which prohibits end-to-end gradient-based optimization.
 In this work, we propose NeuralSort, a general-purpose continuous relaxation of the output of the sorting operator from permutation matrices to the set of unimodal row-stochastic matrices, where every row sums to one and has a distinct argmax.
 This relaxation permits straight-through optimization of any computational graph involve a sorting operation.
 Further, we use this relaxation to enable gradient-based stochastic optimization over the combinatorially large space of permutations by deriving a reparameterized gradient estimator for the Plackett-Luce family of distributions over permutations.
-We demonstrate the usefulness of our framework on three tasks that require learning semantic orderings of high-dimensional objects, including a fully differentiable, parameterized extension of the k-nearest neighbors algorithm.
+We demonstrate the usefulness of our framework on three tasks that require learning semantic orderings of high-dimensional objects, including a fully differentiable, parameterized extension of the k-nearest neighbors algorithm

 - Keywords: continuous relaxations, sorting, permutation, stochastic computation graphs, Plackett-Luce